esper-io/dev-docs/docs/home/devconsole/device-provisioning/adb-provisioning/index.md

 ![here](../../images/10_PD.png)

 8. Grant permission for the Esper Device Management app to modify system settings by navigating to the Settings app, Apps & notifications, Permissions.
-Choose Esper Device Management and move the slider swich to Allow modify system settings.
+Choose Esper Device Management and move the slider switch to Allow modify system settings.

 ![here](../../images/11_PD.png)